 The weighting of our investments among various sectors changes over time, with a view of maximizing the total value of our portfolio and without regard to maintaining particular sector allocations.
 However, we also believe in sticking to ones circle of competence so spend the majority of our time and energy looking for opportunities in the technology sector.

-In most instances, we are a passive investor and we typically seek to take equity positions of between 5% and 10% of our portfolio (though our positions may from time to time reach or exceed 20%).
+We typically seek to take equity positions of between 5% and 10% of our portfolio (though our positions may from time to time reach or exceed 20%).
 Where warranted, we have taken and will consider a more active role by advising management of our portfolio companies and/or placing one or more nominees on their boards of directors.
 In these circumstances, we will work with management of a portfolio company to help it unlock value by providing strategic counsel in areas such as financing, operations, capital structure, potential acquisitions and exit strategies.